-The state of same-sex marriage in America is constantly evolving.
+Prior to the U.S. Supreme Court's 2015 Obergefell v.
+Hodges ruling, the state of same-sex marriage in America was always in flux.
 From its early beginnings, both proponents and opponents of same-sex marriage have asserted controversial arguments concerning the definition, application, and legality of marriage as it applies to men and women of the same sex.

-Ever since 2003, when Massachusetts became the first state to legalize same-sex marriage, legislatures in many states have been called to answer the same call.
-While legal issues concerning same-sex marriage continue to grow, so might states that allow same-sex marriage laws.
+Beginning in 2003, when Massachusetts became the first state to legalize same-sex marriage, legislatures in many states were called to answer the same call.
+Twelve years later, all states were required to recognize the equal protection of marriage laws, regardless of sexual orientation.

-Connecticut legalized themarriage of same-sex couples on November 12, 2008.
+Connecticut legalized the marriage of same-sex couples on November 12, 2008.
 Connecticut became the third state (after California and Massachusetts) to authorize same-sex couples to marry.
 A noteworthy case out of the Supreme Court of Connecticut, Kerrigan v.
-Commissioner of Public Health, held that the Connecticut State Constitution does not permit the state to exclude same-sex couples from civil marriage.
+Commissioner of Public Health, held that the Connecticut State Constitution doesn't permit the state to exclude same-sex couples from civil marriage.